Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Model Design

 \subsection{Decaying Aggregation}

-In addition to our two proposed mechanisms that are theoretically grounded in our analysis (\S~\ref{section: analysis}), we also incorporate into \method an existing design---decaying aggregation of messages---that empirically increases performance.
-However, we note that, even without this design, our GNN architecture still performs well under heterophily and is robust to oversmoothing (\S \ref{subsec:ablation}).
+Besides our two proposed mechanisms that are theoretically grounded in our analysis (\S~\ref{section: analysis}), we also incorporate into \method an existing design---decaying aggregation of messages---that empirically increases performance.
+However, we note that, even without this design, our GCN architecture still performs well under heterophily and is robust to oversmoothing (App. \S \ref{subsec:ablation}).

-Decaying aggregation was introduced in~\cite{chen2020simple} as a way to slow down the convergence rate of node features in a $K$-layer GNN model with residual connections~\cite{oono2019graph}.
+Decaying aggregation was introduced in~\cite{chen2020simple} as a way to slow down the convergence rate of node representations.
 Inspired by this work, we modify the decaying function, $\hat{\eta}$, and integrate it to our \method model: